truvhq/quickstart/node/README.md

 ## Overview
 The NodeJS Quickstart app emulates the experience of an applicant going through a background check/income verification and visiting the applicant portal.

-Before using Citadel for verification, applicants filled out the form.
+Before using Citadel for verification, applicants fill out the form.

 To streamline the process and make employment/income verification easy and instant, we "hide" the form behind the button.